Mapledurham, St Margaret's Church

 Fragments of medieval glass are gathered together in the east window, above the reredos of Sienna stone installed by William Butterfield.

 St Margaret's is a lovely church, and the setting beside the Elizabethan manor and the estate cottages, looking across to the Thames, is simply wonderful.
-The church is usually open when the house is open (at least it was when we visited!
+The church is usually open daily and even has a flask of coffee available for visitors to enjoy!

 Address: Mapledurham House, Mapledurham, Oxfordshire, England, RG4 7TR